MissLiner/dropdown-module/README.md

 INSTRUCTIONS

+1. Build the HTML elements, structured as above (make sure you add 'hidden' to the dropdown div).

+2. Add the hidden class in CSS.

-Add this code to your .js file:
+3. Import the function into your .js file:

     import { makeItDropdown } from "./makeit"

-Make any menu dropdown with:
+4. Make the menu dropdown with:

     makeItDropdown(button, menu);

-TIPS

-Make sure you set your dropdown div class as "hidden".
+QUESTIONS OR FEEDBACK?

+    miss.liner@yahoo.com